 The AccessibleIndonesia team went to the market early in the morning to have everything nicely fresh.
 Maureen is supported by Dewi from Bali, who is very familiar with the local food specialties.
 Yanti, who does the housekeeping at Villa Pertiwi, is now ready to show guests how all these ingredients are prepared.

 In Indonesia, men are just as interested in cooking as women, they often and extensively talk about special recipes and know exactly which ingredients can further refine a dish.
-Therefore, our driver and guide do not want to miss the opportunity to cut veggies and tell us about the history and peculiarities of their local spices.
+Therefore, our driver and guide do not want to miss the opportunity to cut veggies and tell us about the history and peculiarities of their local spices and for cooking .
 Guests are invited to join in and cook or to watch, just as they please.

 In the end there was a wonderful dish called Lawar on the table, a typical Balinese, delicious specialty.